marvosyntactical/joeynmt/NOTES.md

 * only at (valid/)inference time (not important since training uncostly)?
 * do a while loop and hop as many times as needed until suffctly confident?

-*TODO FIXME* find out if scaling by k times is correct (probably not!)

 ===> seems to work okay, but kb attentions dont get plotted anymore